bozboz/laravel-admin/README.md

 Rules that should only be applied when updating an existing model instance.
 Will be merged with the "rules" property.

+### Unique rules

+Laravel's unique rule will fail on update, as the value being validated on the on the saving model will clash with the value on the entry already in the database.
+To get around this, Laravel offers the following, more verbose syntax for defining unique validation rules: `'unique:<table>,<field>,<id>'`.

+Table and field can be hard-coded in the rule, however, ID is a dynamic value.
+This can be represented in your validation service using curly-bracket placeholders, e.g. `'unique:pages,slug,{id}'`.

+The placeholder syntax works for any attribute on the model, so it can be used for Laravel's extended unique functionality, e.g. `'unique:users,email_address,{id},id,account_id,{account_id}'`

 ## Decorators

 Decorators contain information about how a model is displayed in the Admin area.
 If you have a model that should be accessed in the Admin area, it needs an associated decorator and controller subclass.
 The abstract ModelAdminDecorator class currently contains a couple of abstract methods - getColumns and getLabel - as well as a few defaults getModel, getListingModels and getFields.
 Similarly to ModelAdminController subclasses, subclasses of ModelAdminDecorator must, as a minimum, define their own constructor, type-hinting an Eloquent model as its argument: